Table of Contents

 How Do All-On-4 Dental Implants Work?

-The posterior implants are tilted 30-45 degrees from the biting plane in order to avoid anatomical structures like sinus cavities (upper jaw) and the nerve canal (lower jaw).
-This also provides optimal strength to the prosthesis in patients with a bone loss by overcoming the need for expensive and time-consuming bone grafting.
+The posterior implants are tilted 30-45 degrees from the biting plane to avoid anatomical structures like sinus cavities (upper jaw) and the nerve canal (lower jaw).
+This also provides optimal strength to the prosthesis in patients with bone loss by overcoming the need for expensive and time-consuming bone grafting.

 Ideal Candidates